 What are the Costs of Blogging and Can You Make Money?

 When you’re sipping your morning coffee or your evening glass of wine and catching up on your favorite blog posts, have you ever stopped to think about the person behind that site?
 That they spend countless hours creating articles and videos for you to enjoy?
-Some of those bloggers monetize their sites and others choose not to take sponsor money and receive their “pay back” in other, non-monetary ways.
+Some of those bloggers monetize their sites and others choose not to take sponsor money and receive their “payback” in other, non-monetary ways.
 Did you realize that some bloggers spend ages picking the right web hosting provider for their blog?
 Perhaps you are in a similar situation to these bloggers.
 If this is the case then it might be worthwhile checking out this wordpress hosting from Certa if you are struggling to find the right web hosting provider for your blog.

 A very respected colleague and mentor of mine made a bold move on his very well-read blog last year when he announced he was adding Patreon to his site.
 What is Patreon, you ask?
 From Mark’s post (which I highly encourage everyone to read), he describes Patreon as: